-It is a new week, and stocks are back in the interest of the public after recent gains.
-Now investors have to decide which stocks are still buys, while also determining which stocks should be sold or avoided.
-Each morning 24/7 Wall St. reviews dozens of Wall Street analyst research reports with the prime goal of finding fresh ideas for investors and traders.
-Some of the calls turn out to be new stocks to buy and some turn out to be stocks to sell.
-These are this Monday's top analyst upgrades, downgrades and initiations seen from Wall Street research firms.
+Stocks have been in rally mode, and now investors have to decide whether they will chase stocks or sell them into strength.
+24/7 Wall St. reviews literally dozens of Wall Street analyst research reports each morning with a goal of finding fresh ideas for investors and traders.
+Some turn out to be stocks to buy and others turn out to be stocks to sell.
+These are Tuesday's top analyst upgrades, downgrades and initiations seen from Wall Street research firms.

-Blackstone Group L.P.
-(BX) was raised to Buy from Neutral at BofA/Merrill Lynch.
+Deutsche Bank A.G.
+(DB) was raised to Buy from Neutral at UBS.

 ALSO READ: The Best Economies in the World